pkrumins/node-jpeg/readme.txt

 to build the Jpeg module.
 It will produce a `jpeg.node` file as the module.

-See also http://github.com/pkrumins/node-png to produce PNG images.
+See also http://github.com/pkrumins/node-png module that produces PNG images.

 ------------------------------------------------------------------------------